MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--bootdebug.md

 </tbody>
 </table>

-For information about Windows debugging tools, see [Windows Debugging](https://msdn.microsoft.com/library/windows/hardware/ff551063).
+For information about Windows debugging tools, see [Windows Debugging](https://docs.microsoft.com/windows-hardware/drivers/debugger/index).

-> [!IMPORTANT]
-> Setting up a network debugging manually is a complex and error prone process.
-> To set up network debugging automatically, see [Setting Up KDNET Network Kernel Debugging Automatically](https://docs.microsoft.com/windows-hardware/drivers/debugger/setting-up-a-network-debugging-connection-automatically).
-Using the KDNET utility is **strongly** recommended for all debugger users.

 The following command disables boot debugging of Windows Boot Manager (Bootmgr.exe).
 Windows Boot Manager selects which operating system will start, and then loads the Windows boot loader.